 Hello guys, I hope you all are doing great.
 In today’s tutorial, we will discuss the Difference Between Conduction and Induction.
 Conduction is a process through which a body gets charged through the charged body by physical connection.
-But in induction, the non-charge body gets charged through the charged body without the physical connection.
+However in induction, the non-charge body gets charged through the charged body without the physical connection.

 Difference Between Conduction and Induction